 You will see that everywhere in Greece road signs are both in the Greek alphabet as well as in Roman/English letters.
 The English spelling of place names can vary from one sign to the next, and also from one map to another.
 Do not worry too much about it – even Athens you may see written as Athina, but they are still talking about the capital of Greece.
 Sometimes the names of towns are just literally transcribed from the Greek to the Roman alphabet; sometimes the name is more or less translated into English (Athina-Athens, Korinthos-Korinth, etc).
 Perhaps it sounds a bit confusing, but you’ll get used to it.

 If you want to explore the Greek mainland but you’re not too keen on the idea of driving, you could also consider using trains and/or buses.
 Intercity trains are fast, cheap and comfortable, but of course you can only go where the tracks take you.
 There are lines to the Peloponnese going as far as Kalamata, and to the north to destinations including Thessaloniki, Volos, Florina and Alexandroupoli.
 You can find train schedules at the website of the Hellenic Railways Organisation.
-It is partly translated into English, but the list of destinations is in Greek.

 Buses can pretty much take you anywhere.
 The website of the intercity coach service KTEL is not very helpful at the moment.
 It used to have all bus schedules in English, but I can no longer find them.
-You can call +30-210-5124910 for information.
+You can call +30-210-5124910 or 14505 for information.

 Taking a plane is obviously the fastest way to get from A to B in Greece (as long as there’s an airport near your B of course!).
 Aegean Air is my preferred airline for domestic flights.
-It is very reliable – delays are rare – and it offers excellent service.
+It is very reliable – delays are rare – and it offers good service.
 They have daily flights connecting Athens with Thessaloniki, Heraklion, Hania, Rhodes, Corfu, Kefalonia, Alexandroupolis, Kavala, Ioannina, Mitilini, Santorini, Mykonos, Hios, Samos, Limnos and Kos.
 You can buy your (e-)ticket online and if you do it early on it is really not all that pricey.
 Alternatively, you can book on-line with Olympic Airways, who serve more airports (for instance Paros, Syros, Kastelorizo, Leros and Kythera), but are not as punctual and service-oriented.
 There is also a small company, Sky Express which offers some connections between Crete and other islands.

 And then of course there is the most commonly used means of (holiday) transport in Greece, the good old ferry boat.
-If you haven’t been in the country for the past, let’s say, ten years or so, you’ll probably wonder what “good old” ferryboat I am talking about.
+If you haven’t been in the country for the past, let’s say, fifteen years or so, you’ll probably wonder what “good old” ferryboat I am talking about.
 Indeed, the ferry boats doing the Greek islands used to be old, and not so good at all.
 But fortunately, things have considerably improved.
 You can now get to most islands with a high-speed ferry; these are modern and fast boats that will cut the time you spent at sea roughly in half.
 They are more expensive than the conventional ferries, but it is a comfortable way to travel.
 Meanwhile, the oldest ferryboats have been taken out of circulation, and those that remain have cleaned up their act, and are also subject to increasingly strict security regulations.